mcalihe/WSPWeatherService/README.md

 - Rate-limiting or API key for public access
 - Limiting the `GetAllMeasurements` endpoint so it is limited in the date-range (e.g. max 6 months) / limited in the max-rows (e.g. 5000)
+- Maybe use `MediatR` in the future if the project grows
 - Add pagination support to the `GetAllMeasurements`
 - Provide a generated `C#`/`Typescript`/`Angular` client via `npm`/`NuGet`